YoungJoongUNC/Neural_Human_Performer/INSTALL.md

     ```
 3. Our framework uses the newly fitted SMPL parameters and vertices of the Neural Body.
 The new parameters are located in `new_params`.
 You can extract the new vertices by modifying `zju_smpl/extract_vertices.py`.
-Rename the folder containing the new parameters into `params` and the folder containing the new vertices into `vertices`
+Rename the folder containing the new parameters into `params` and the folder containing the new vertices into `vertices`.
 4. Download the visibility maps at [here](https://drive.google.com/file/d/1I6GpC9BRiJq9IhOCMUE8oZBHcd-pbCfg/view?usp=sharing).
 5. Create a soft link:
     ```